huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 The `personality` block supports:

 * `path` - (Required, String, ForceNew) Specifies the path of the injected file.
 Changing this creates a new resource.
+  + For Linux OSs, specify the path, for example, **/etc/foo.txt**, for storing the injected file.
+  + For Windows, the injected file is automatically stored in the root directory of drive `C`.
+You only need to specify the file name, for example, **foo**.
+The file name contains only letters and digits.

 * `content` - (Required, String, ForceNew) Specifies the content of the injected file, which must be encoded with base64.
   Changing this creates a new resource.